gpiozero/gpiozero/docs/faq.rst

     led = LED(17)
     led.on()

-And it does, if you're using the Python (or IPython or IDLE) shell.
+And it does, if you're using the Python or IPython shell, or the IDLE, Thonny or Mu editors.
 However, if you saved this script as a Python file and ran it, it would flash on briefly, then the script would end and it would turn off.

 The following file includes an intentional :func:`~signal.pause` to keep the script alive::